LukeOnuke/yank/README.md

 https://github.com/LukeOnuke/yank/projects/1

 ## Installation
-1. Download the jar from github actions or build it yourself
+1. Download the jar from releases
-2. Add a `program.properties` file containing this config in the folder where the jar is located.
+2. Execute the jar for it to finish first time setup, then edit the `program.properties` file

 `program.properties`